laacdaac/apl-test/README.md

 ## Run tests

-<p>In order to test the application navigate to the project directory "code/apl" and run</p>
+<p>Before testing, please set the correct database credentials in .env.testing file</p>
-<p>Please set the correct database credentials in .env.testing file</p>
+<p>In order to test the application navigate to the project code directory "code/apl" and run</p>

 <pre>
 php artisan test